Project-Recommend-ETHAmsterdam/recobee/README.md

 ## 🤝 Reference Repos
-- [Lenster Assets](https://github.com/lensterxyz/lenster) - Used as a basis to generate the front-end
+- [Lenster.xyz](https://github.com/lensterxyz/lenster) - Used as a basis to generate the front-end
 - [Lenster Assets](https://gitlab.com/lenster/assets) - Static assets hosted in Vercel edge CDN
 - [Design](https://gitlab.com/yo/design) - Design library used in this project
 - [Lenster NFT](https://gitlab.com/lenster/nft) - Used to generate follow NFT